Read or buy our book, Build: Elements of an Effective Software Organization →

 We optimize for the speed at which a team of developers can produce a product together, as opposed to optimizing for the speed at which an individual developer can write code.

-Speedy reviews increase team performance in multiple ways: iteration becomes faster, developers don't need to do time-costly context switches as often, etc. Make sure the team understands the implications of fast reviews and agrees on a suitable maximum time for responding to a PR.
+Make sure the team understands the implications of fast reviews and agrees on a suitable maximum time for responding to a PR.
 The key is to minimize the response lag between the author and the reviewer, even if the whole review process takes long.
 For example, it might be invaluable for the author to know that their PR will be reviewed, for example, tomorrow morning.

-Review speed is definitely not solely the reviewer's responsibility—the author has an important role too.
+Review speed is definitely not solely the reviewer’s responsibility — the author has an important role too.
 The easier it is to pick a pull request and review it, the faster the work flows.
-Our help article "Review Code Faster" covers how to leverage Swarmia to speed up reviews.
+Our help article “Review code faster” covers how to leverage Swarmia to speed up reviews.

 5. Default to action

-Sometimes reviews can stall for various reasons.
+Life isn’t perfect, and sometimes reviews can stall for various reasons.
 During those times, you should have a bias for action.
-One can approve a PR even if there's some input left for the author to consider.
+One can approve a PR even if there’s some input left for the author to consider.

-If a tech decision lingers and work becomes blocked, deciding something relatively quickly is better than slowly concluding to an "ideal" decision.
-Reserve enough time for technical decisions, but move on before you reach analysis paralysis.
+If a tech decision lingers and work becomes blocked, deciding something relatively quickly is better than slowly concluding to an “ideal” decision.
+Reserve enough time for technical decisions, but do move on before you reach analysis paralysis.
 Developers should be inclined to merge code instead of primarily focusing on poking holes in the implementation.

 Ship it!